rogervinas/contract-testing-with-pact/README.md

 ./gradlew test --tests '*SampleApiControllerContractTest'
 ```

-5. Go to http://localhost:9292, and we will see our contract **not verified** (in red):
+5. Go to http://localhost:9292, and you will see the "contract" **not verified** (in red):
 ![PactBroker-3](doc/PactBroker-3.gif)

 6. Fix the provider test and execute it again.

-7. Go back to http://localhost:9292 and see not our contract **verified** (in green):
+7. Go back to http://localhost:9292 and you will see the "contract" **verified** (in green):
 ![PactBroker-4](doc/PactBroker-4.gif)

-## 6) + 7) Consumer/Provider should only be deployed if the "contract" is verified
+## 6+7) Deploy only when the "contract" has been verified

-Both for the consumer and the provider we can execute `canIDeploy` gradle task will check if the "contract" has been verified in PactBroker, failing if not:
+Both for the consumer and the provider we can execute `canIDeploy` gradle task that will check if the "contract" has been verified in PactBroker, failing if not:

 * No contract published ❌
 ```shell